Takis Karagiozopoulos: The golden goal

-It was May 7, 1989 when AEK played one of the most important games in their history, in an away match against Olympiacos at the Olympic Stadium, for the penultimate game of the 1988–89 season.
+On 7 May 1989, AEK played one of the most important games in their history, in an away match against Olympiacos at the Olympic Stadium, for the penultimate game of the 1988–89 season.
 AEK had the opportunity with a victory or a draw to win the championship after 10 rough years.
 On the other hand, Olympiacos had a huge budget and although they only wanted a victory, were considered to be the favorite, since they were in excellent condition and played at home.
 Olympiacos entered the game dynamically, put a lot of pressure on AEK and lost several chances.
-As time passed, the pressure of the "red and whites" increased, but the goalpost of Ikonomopoulos stayed in tact.
+As time passed, the pressure of the "red and whites" increased, but the goalpost of Ikonomopoulos stayed intact.
 At the 83rd minute, when AEK counterattacked Karagiozopoulos, who entered the game as a sub, combined 2 times with Okoński, starting from the area of AEK to the area of Olympiacos.
 Finally, he dribbled Alexiou, shoot with his left foot and sent the ball into the net and the fans of AEK in "heaven".
-This was one of the most important goals in the history of AEK as the 0-1 remained until the end and found the "yellow-blacks" Champions.
+This was one of the most important goals in the history of AEK as the 0–1 remained until the end and found the "yellow-blacks" champions.
 Never before has an AEK player been so closely associated with achieving a specific goal.
 Regardless of the rest of his career in the team, Karagiozopoulos is one of the most beloved players of all time to the friends of AEK, only thanks to that "golden" goal.